 Human Rights Policy Training

 WIN references international human rights standards and trends to regularly update and review the internal Corporate Social Responsibility Announcement.
 We implement training and awareness campaigns each year to meet international human rights standards and continue to protect employees' rights.
 We implement training and awareness campaigns for new and current employees each year.
-In 2022, the number of course enrollments for orientation training and RBA training totaled 3,612 and total training hours amounted to 1,368.84 hours.
+In 2024, the number of course enrollments for orientation training and RBA training totaled 3,204 and total training hours amounted to 1,741 person-hours.
 The training ratio was 99.97%.

 Human rights policy training hours